 Creating custom content types

 The Node module gives users with the Administer content types permission the ability to create new content types in addition to the default ones already configured.
-Creating custom content types allows you the flexibility to add fields and configure default settings that suit the differing needs of various site content.
+Creating custom content types allows you the flexibility to add and delete fields and configure default settings that suit the differing needs of various site content.
 To add new content types in Drupal 7, navigate to Administration > Structure > Content Types > Add content type or

 The Content administration page allows you to review and bulk manage your site content.
 To access this page in Drupal 7, navigate to Administration > Content or

-The Node module also enables you to create multiple versions of any content, and revert to older versions using the Revision information settings.
+The Node module also enables you to create multiple versions of any piece of content, and revert to older versions using the Revision information settings.
 You can review and revert revisions through the "Revisions" tab on any content, and add new ones in the "Revision information" settings when editing a given node.

 The Node module makes a number of permissions available for each content type, which can be set by role on the permissions page (Administration > People > Permissions tab or